-In this, the fourth in a series, I look at why it’s hard to avoid 24/7 crisis coverage and the impact it has on you.
+In this, the fourth in a series, journalist PETER CHRISTOPHER looks at why it’s hard to avoid 24/7 crisis coverage and its impact on you.

 Thanks to the convergence of new media and globalisation, the people of Wagga Wagga are grieving simultaneously with New Yorkers, Parisians and Milanese as they struggle with Covid-19.